Prince Edward Island: Economy

-The provincial economy is dominated by the seasonal industries of agriculture, tourism, and the fishery.
-The island also has tourists who visit year-round. with tourists enjoying a variety of leisure activities, including the beaches, various golf courses, eco-tourism adventures, touring the countryside, and varied cultural events in local communities around the island.
-The economy of most rural communities on the island is based on small-scale agriculture.
-Industrial farming has increased as businesses buy and consolidate older farm properties.
-The province is limited in terms of heavy industry and manufacturing, though Cavendish Farms runs extensive food manufacturing operations on PEI.

 Agriculture remains the dominant industry in the provincial economy, as it has since colonial times.
 In 2015, agriculture and agri-food manufacturing was responsible for 7.6% of the province's GDP.
 The Island has a total land area of 1.4 e6acres with approximately 594,000 acres cleared for agricultural use.
 In 2016, the Census of Agriculture counted 1,353 farms on the Island, which is a 9.5% decrease from the previous census (2011).
-During the 20th century, potatoes replaced mixed farming as the leading cash crop, accounting for one-third of provincial farm income.
+During the 20th century, potatoes were grown as a cash crop across more than a million acres of farmland.
+Traditionally, crops were grown on a rotational basis: common examples would be either potatoes, hay, clover, or oats being grown on a piece of land at any given time.
+More recently, the total amount of farms used for potatoes has decreased, but the province is still Canada's largest supplier of the crop.
 The number of acres under potato production in 2010 was 88,000, while soy accounted for 55,000.
 There are approximately 330 potato growers on PEI, with the grand majority of these being family farms, often with multiple generations working together.
-The province currently accounts for a third of Canada's total potato production, producing approximately 1.3 e9kg annually.
+The province currently accounts for a quarter of Canada's total potato production, producing approximately 1.3 e9kg annually.
 Comparatively, the state of Idaho produces approximately 6.2 e9kg annually, with a population approximately 9.5 times greater.
 The province is a major producer of seed potatoes, exporting to more than twenty countries around the world.
 An estimated total of 70% of the land is cultivated and 25% of all potatoes grown in Canada originate from P.E.I.
 The processing of frozen fried potatoes, green vegetables, and berries is a leading business activity.

 As a legacy of the island's colonial history, the provincial government enforces extremely strict rules for non-resident land ownership, especially since the PEI Lands Protection Act of 1982.
 Residents and corporations are limited to maximum holdings of 400 and 1,200 hectares respectively.
 There are also restrictions on non-resident ownership of shorelines.

 Many of the province's coastal communities rely upon shellfish harvesting, particularly lobster fishing as well as oyster fishing and mussel farming.